elvis-mw/APPLE-STORE-SALES-SQL-ANALYSIS/README.md

 ```
 Insight

 - A high number of warranty claims in a category could indicate product quality issues.
-Businesses can use this data to improve manufacturing processes or adjust warranty policies.
+The company can use this data to improve manufacturing processes or adjust warranty policies.

 ## 7. Identify the least selling product in each country for each year.
 Objective: